pulsation/enyo2cordova/README.md

 Developing hybrid mobile applications implies checking they work as expected on target platforms as often as possible, in order to avoid unpleasant surprises.
 Even though various emulators exist, they would not replace a real device’s behaviour and performance.

-The idea here is to make deployment easier on real devices.
+The idea here is to make deployment easier on real devices to ease debugging.

 Short term
 ----------

-This project focuses on deploying enyo 2 applications directly to cordova.
+Original focus is the possibility to deploy enyo 2 based applications directly to devices, or emulators when it's not possible directly.

-Enyo 2 is a lightweight HTML5 mobile framework that can produce reasonably sized and optimized applications, while keeping common sense and simplicity of development in mind.
+Enyo 2 is a lightweight HTML5 mobile framework that can produce reasonably sized and optimized applications, while keeping common sense in mind.
+You can find an enyo tutorial here: [http://dailyjs.com/2012/09/20/enyo-1/](http://dailyjs.com/2012/09/20/enyo-1/)

 Cordova allows deployment of HTML5 applications directly to a mobile device, and provides a set of APIs to access native functions directly from JavaScript.